 During his tenure as athletics director, seven coaches earned conference coach of the year honors and won 20 conference titles, with men's soccer and tennis, and women's tennis and baseball teams making first-ever NCAA tournament appearances.
 They earned national accolades, including the school's first-ever CoSida Academic All-American, an NCAA Post-Graduate Scholarship recipient, and a CoSida Post-Graduate Scholarship winner.
 Westminster also received several grants from the NCAA and was recognized by the NADIIIAA for community service because of Terry’s hard work and dedication.

-His leadership career in athletics spanned more than 40 years, and we are proud to recognize his accomplishments through this Hall of Fame award in athletics.
+His leadership career in athletics spanned more than 40 years.
 Terry was inducted into the Westminster Athletics Hall of Fame in 2015 and the SLIAC Hall of Fame in 2016.
 Now in 2021, he joins the Missouri Military Academy Hall of Fame, as well.

-Learn more about the MMA Alumni Hall of Fame awards.
+Learn more about the MMA Alumni Hall of Fame.